Listen to This Article:

 Build Relationships with Food Critics

 Even though we’re living in a buzzing social media world where influencers are the modern-day press, there’s still power in “earned” media and public relations efforts.
-By getting a pulse on the top local magazines that target your audience and building relationships with food critics, press coverage could create more credibility.
+By getting a pulse on the top local magazines that target your audience and building relationships with local media, you might generate press coverage that could create more credibility.

 As part of your outbound marketing strategy, consider hiring a public relations professional who can frequently pitch concise and timely stories about your restaurant to food journalists.
 An irresistible story coupled with high readership could drive more customers to your restaurant.

-You could also add these feature stories to your website, social media platforms, and even newsletters.
+You could also add these feature stories to your website, social media platforms, and newsletters.

 Execute Your Restaurant Marketing Plan

-Whether you aspire to start your own restaurant or simply desire to optimize your restaurant’s marketing mix to acquire more customers, starting with a food entrepreneurship curriculum could be the best jumping off point.
+Whether you aspire to open your own restaurant or want to optimize your existing restaurant’s marketing mix to acquire more customers, starting with a food entrepreneurship curriculum could be the best jumping off point.

-Escoffier’s Food Entrepreneurship program offers a comprehensive curriculum that covers culinary foundations, core business essentials, and marketing and promotion practices specific to restaurants, food trucks, home-based catering businesses, food blogging, private chefs, and similar topics.
-To get started, contact our admissions department for more information!
+Escoffier’s Food Entrepreneurship program offers a comprehensive curriculum that can cover culinary foundations, core business essentials, and marketing and promotion practices specific to restaurants, food trucks, home-based catering businesses, food blogging, private chefs, and the like.
+To get started, contact our admissions department for more information.

 - The Complete Guide to Starting a Home-Based Catering Business